FAO Regional Office for Europe and Central Asia

 Tel: +36 1 8141 269

 The regional office provides information and analysis on trade agreements, including WTO, and market integration in the region.
 It works to improve regional and national capacities to use the evidence generated, facilitates public dialogue on agri-trade policy issues, and supports the design and implementation of appropriate agricultural policies at country level.
-This work is central to FAO’s Regional Initiative on Agri-Food Trade and Regional Integration.
+This work is central to FAO’s Regional Initiative on Transforming food systems and facilitating market access and integration.

 Pedro Marcelo Arias